How to arrange your kitchen cabinets and cupboards

 The kitchen triangle

 'The kitchen triangle' is one of the most popular concepts of kitchen design.
-It refers to the layout of the stove, sink and fridge – positioned so that if you drew lines to connect the three, you'd get a triangle.
+It refers to the layout of the cooker, sink and fridge – positioned so that if you drew lines to connect the three, you'd get a triangle.

-While today it's argued that modern kitchens have more factors to contend with (such as dishwashers, islands, and washing machines) the principles of the kitchen triangle remain the same: place your most-used appliances within a logical vicinity of each other.
+While today it's argued that modern kitchens have more factors to contend with (such as dishwashers, kitchen islands, and washing machines) the principles of the kitchen triangle remain the same: place your most-used appliances within a logical vicinity of each other.
 No extra geometry necessary!

 Where to put kitchen floor cabinets